mytutran/Tran_MT_FavouriteThings/README.md

 ### Changing Content With AJAX
 ![Like](images/heart.png)
+### Introduction
-- Pick 3 things you love and create an app that showcases those things.
+Pick 3 things you love and create an app that showcases those things.
 Design a database that contains at least 4 columns and include an image of some kind and descriptive data about each of those things.